The McClannahan Family Story

 At MonteVista Homes, we pride ourselves in building the places where life’s most important relationships are developed, and that begins with a look at the history of the land before us.

 Before the foundation was formed and the houses were built, there was the land.
-Owned by Mitch and Candace McClannahan – you guessed it, that is where the community name came from!
-Mr. McClannahan and his family have long-standing roots in Umatilla County going back many generations.
-As prominent figures in the community having started several businesses, helped to make improvements to the community, and their civic involvement – their story is incredible and worth a read!
+Owned by Mitch and Candace McClannahan – you guessed it, that is where the community name came from.
+McClannahan family have long-standing roots in Umatilla County going back many generations.
+As prominent figures in the community having started several businesses, helped to make improvements to the community, and their civic involvement – their story is incredible and worth a read.

-Mitch is a 7th generation Oregonian – let that sink in because that alone is rare these days!
-Mitch was born in the small town of Merril, Oregon, in 1949 where his mother had also grown up.
+Mitch is a 7th generation Oregonian!
+Mitch was born in the small town of Merrill, Oregon, in 1949 where his mother had also grown up.
 His dad, William McClannahan, served in WWII and was a mechanic at an internment camp.
-When he was injured during the war, he returned back to the States and was reassigned to the town of Merril, after which Mitch was born.
+When he was injured during the war, he returned back to the States and was reassigned to the town of Merrill, soon after Mitch was born.

 His father, having been injured, did not return to service and applied for a grant to purchase land available through the VA.
 He qualified for 160 acres in Burbank, WA.
-So, in 1950, they packed their bags, and off to Burbank they went!
+In 1950, they packed their bags, and off to Burbank they went.
 They farmed a portion of this land and over the years had farmed many acres of land across both Oregon and Washington.
 They primarily grew potatoes and wheat and at one point had 2,500 acres of land they farmed.

 Over the years of living in Umatilla County, the McClannahan family established many firsts, started numerous businesses, and was involved in giving back to the community.
 To name a few:

 • Mitch and his dad installed the first pump station in Umatilla to help with irrigation water needs.
-They even later built a second pump station.
+Later they built a second pump station.

 • They were also the first in the area to use a circle irrigation system.
 Helping to bring new ways of farming to the area.
 People thought they were crazy for even attempting to grow potatoes in Eastern Oregon, but they proved to be very successful.